wiicode/cybersecurity-framework/bronze-controls/designing-controls/logging-for-security.md

 Microsoft Windows event configuration guidance can be found at https://technet.microsoft.com/en-us/library/dd277416.aspx.

 ## Open source logging tools
 Here are some open source tools we’ve seen used to good effect.
-The NCSC has not formally tested these products, and does not recommend a particular one.
+The BCSF has not formally tested these products, and does not recommend a particular one.
 They are a starting point to help you establish what could work for your business.
 Commercial products are also available.

 ### Log ingestion, processing, dashboard and analysis tools: